theta360developers/plugin-guide/docs/fisheye.md

 ### Ichi Hirota Stitching Application

+Ichi's stitching library requires a one-time callibration for each camera.
+A trial version of the callibration app is available [here](https://drive.google.com/file/d/1FyXHzDXUmuuqJyNgrYt0sOa_IidDSHcC/view?usp=sharing).
+This trial version of the app has a watermark.

 You can also commercially license Ichi's stitching library and Android application.
 For more information on licensing Ichi's stitching library and Android application, please contact Jesse Casman at jcasman@oppkey.com.

-Ichi's stitching library requires a one-time callibration for each camera.
-A trial version of the callibration app is available [here](https://drive.google.com/file/d/1FyXHzDXUmuuqJyNgrYt0sOa_IidDSHcC/view?usp=sharing).
-This app will time-out at the end of July, 2018.

 #### Original Dual-fisheye Image